1. Home

 Factors Influencing Your Home Value When You Have Solar

-To evaluate how much solar panels can increase the value of your home, there are four key factors to consider.
+There are four key factors to consider when evaluating how much solar panels can increase the value of your home.

 Location